-Here are links to Down Under Yoga where I teach when in Boston, a few local Boston area studios and teachers who are long timers in my community, as well as the websites of fellow yogis of my generation who I have most admired, taught, and studied with through the years.
+Here are links to a few local Boston area studios and teachers I am fond of as well as the websites of fellow yogis of my generation who I have most admired, taught, and studied with through the years.
 Stellar elders.

 Accolades from Students